 Eligible benefits under the child tax credit are aggregated with those of the working tax credit and subject to a common means test.
 Any benefit unit income in excess of a minimum threshold reduces the total tax credits payable, at the rate of 41p per £1.
-The minimum threshold is £6,420 year that birth is delayed should increase state pension age by 0.133 years, suggesting that state pension age should increase by 1 year in every 7.5 years.
+The minimum threshold is £6,420 should expect to spend one third of their lives in retirement.
+Combining these two details suggests that each year that birth is delayed should increase state pension age by 0.133 years, suggesting that state pension age should increase by 1 year in every 7.5 years.

-&lt;sup>17 These conditions are designed to approximate the rules concerning employment applied by the WTC, which require most claimants to work at least 30 hours per week.
-Disabled individuals, lone-parents, and individuals aged 60 and over can work 16 hours per week, and couples with dependent children must work a combined total of at least 24 hours per week. per year in 2011 for benefit units eligible to both the working tax credit and the child tax credit, and £15,860 per year for those eligible to only the child tax credit.
+17 These conditions are designed to approximate the rules concerning employment applied by the WTC, which require most claimants to work at least 30 hours per week.
+Disabled individuals, lone-parents, and individuals aged 60 and over can work 16 hours per week, and couples with dependent children must work a combined total of at least 24 hours per week.

+per year in 2011 for benefit units eligible to both the working tax credit and the child tax credit, and £15,860 per year for those eligible to only the child tax credit.18